indzhov/Google-Capstone-Project/README.md

 - Foundations: Data, Data,Everywhere
 - Ask Questions to Make Data-Driven Decisions
 - Prepare Data for Exploration
-- Process Data from Dirty toClean
+- Process Data from Dirty to Clean
 - Analyze Data to Answer Questions
-- Share Data Through the Artof Visualization
+- Share Data Through the Art of Visualization
-- Data Analysis with RProgramming
+- Data Analysis with R Programming
 - Google Data Analytics Capstone: Complete a CaseStudy

 # Scenario for the Capstone Project